Graph Skeletons and Diminishing Minors: Coarse skeletons of a graph

 \section{Coarse skeletons of a graph}

 \begin{Definition}\textbf{(Coarse Skeleton, Layers, Blocks, $G_{\lambda,k}$)} For any connected graph $G$, we define a ``Skeleton" construction $G_{\lambda,k}$ to capture large-scale properties of $G$.
-To form this construction, we first pick a point $x_0$ in $G$ to act as a ``root" and fix two constants, a ``scale" $\lambda\geq 1$, and ``connectivity" $k\geq 1$; often we will pick one constant as a function of the other.
-Use the scale to divide the graph into annuli around the root of radius $\lambda$, these we call the ``layers" where the $N$th layer is the set $A_{N,\lambda} := \{x\in V(G) \mid N\lambda<d(x,x_0)\leq (N+1)\lambda\}$.
-Use the connectivity to divide each layer into maximal $k$-connected sets, these we call the ``blocks".
-We now define $G_{\lambda,k}$ to have a vertex identified with each block, and an edge between two vertices if there is an edge between the blocks in $G$.
-We will often assume a natural function $f:G\to G_{\lambda,k}$ defined by taking each vertex of $G$ to the vertex of $G_{\lambda,k}$ corresponding to its block. \end{Definition}
+To form this construction, we first pick a vertex $x_0$ in $G$ to act as a ``root" and fix two constants, a ``scale" $\lambda\geq 1$, and ``connectivity" $k\geq 1$.
+We will often pick one constant as a function of the other.
+The scale divides the graph into annuli of radius $\lambda$ around the root.
+We call these the ``layers" where the $N$th layer is the set $A_{N,\lambda} := \{x\in V(G) \mid N\lambda<d(x,x_0)\leq (N+1)\lambda\}$.
+The connectivity partitions each layer into maximal $k$-connected sets.
+We call these the ``blocks".
+We now define $G_{\lambda,k}$ to have a vertex identified with each block, and an edge between two vertices of $G_{\lambda,k}$ if there is an edge between the blocks in $G$.
+We will often assume a natural function $f:G\to G_{\lambda,k}$ defined by taking each vertex of $G$ to the vertex of $G_{\lambda,k}$ corresponding to its block.
+See Figure \ref{An sets} for a visual representation of one such construction. \end{Definition}

-\begin{Remark} There are several facts that can be observed about a skeleton of a graph. \begin{enumerate} \item Skeleton $G_{\lambda,k}$ is a bipartite graph, as every edge connects from one layer to a consecutive one. \item Skeleton $G_{\lambda,k}$ is a connected graph, as every vertex has a path to the root. \item Skeleton $G_{\lambda,k}$ is a simple graph, as we only create at most one edge between two blocks. \item All edges in $G_{\lambda,k}$ come from at least one edge in G \item All vertices in $G_{\lambda,k}$ come from at least one vertex in G \end{enumerate} \end{Remark}
+\begin{Remark} There are several facts that can be observed about a skeleton of a graph. \begin{enumerate} \item Skeleton $G_{\lambda,k}$ is a bipartite graph, as every edge connects from one layer to a consecutive one. \item Skeleton $G_{\lambda,k}$ is a connected graph, as every vertex has a path to the root. \item Skeleton $G_{\lambda,k}$ is a simple graph, as we only create at most one edge between two blocks. \item All edges in $G_{\lambda,k}$ come from at least one edge in G. \item All vertices in $G_{\lambda,k}$ come from at least one vertex in G. \end{enumerate} \end{Remark}